donnachaforde/separated-by-the-same-language/README.md

 # separated-by-the-same-language
 A living catalogue of different words and phrases across the English language

-> [!NOTE]
-> George Bernard Shaw was quoted in 1942 as saying, "England and America are two countries separated by the same language."

 >**Note**: George Bernard Shaw was quoted in 1942 as saying, "England and America are two countries separated by the same language."

 ## Preface